kyma-project/community/guidelines/technical-guidelines/03-custom-resource-definitions.md

 ## Third party CRDs

-If you use a third-party CRD, apply the [Location and file name](#custom-resource-definition-custom-resource-definition-location-and-file-name) recommendations from this guide.
+If you use a third-party CRD, apply the [location and file name](#custom-resource-definition-custom-resource-definition-location-and-file-name) recommendations from this guide.
 Keep the content unaltered if the technical requirements allow it.
 The content must comply with the company's software usage policy and the third-party CRD's license.

 ## Location and file name